Learning disability: Learning disabilities affect the writing process

 The ability to express one's thoughts and opinions in an organized fashion and in written form is an essential life skill that individuals have been taught and practiced repetitively since youth.
 The writing process includes, but is not limited to: understanding the genre, style, reading, critical thinking, writing and proofreading.
-In the case of individuals possessing a learning disability, deficits may be present that could impair the individuals' ability to carry out these necessary steps and express their thoughts in an organized manner.
-Reading is a crucial step to quality writing, oftentimes, it is practiced from a young age.
+In the case of individuals possessing a learning disability, deficits may be present that could impair the individual's ability to carry out these necessary steps and express their thoughts in an organized manner.
+Reading is a crucial step to quality writing; oftentimes, it is practiced from a young age.
 Reading increases the attention span, allows exposure to a variety of genres and writing styles, and allows for the accumulation of a wide range of vocabulary.

 Studies suggest that students with learning disabilities typically have difficulty with word recognition, the process of connecting the text to its meaning.
 This makes the reading process slow and cognitively laborious, which can be a very frustrating experience, causing students with learning disabilities to spend less time reading compared to their classmates.
-This in turn can negatively affect vocabulary acquisition and comprehension development of the individual.
+This, in turn, can negatively affect vocabulary acquisition and comprehension development of the individual.

 In the context of standardized test taking, studies show that the strongest predictor of the level of performance during standardized essay writing was vocabulary complexity, specifically, the number of words with more than two syllables.
 Studies have suggested that individuals with ADHD tend to use simple structures and vocabulary.
 This puts many students with learning disabilities at a disadvantage since their knowledge of complex vocabulary usually does not compare to their peers.
 Based on such patterns, early interventions such as reading and writing curriculums from a young age could provide opportunities for vocabulary acquisition and development.

 In addition, some students with learning disabilities tend to have difficulty separating the different stages of writing and devote little time to the planning stage.
 Oftentimes, they attempt to simultaneously reflect on their spelling while putting ideas together causing them to overload their attention system and make a number of spelling mistakes.

 All together, the tendency of students with learning disabilities to dedicate little time to the planning and revision process compared to their peers often results in a lower level of coherence and quality of their written composition and a lower quality rating in the case for standardized tests.
 There is a lack of research in this area due to the complex relationship between the brain and one's ability to articulate ideas in writing.
 More research should be conducted in order to assess these factors and test the effectiveness of various intervention techniques.